CNOT Algorithm

 target, and therefore also on which of the two the single qubit rotation is applied.

-All system-only or bath-only terms are implemented using the CNOTAlgorithm
+All system-only or bath-only terms are implemented using the CNOTAlgorithm, while the two-qubit

 interaction terms between system and bath are implemented with the following logic: